 The J-beauty routine encourages holistic skin health through layering effective products.
 The routine emphasizes hydration just like K-beauty, adding water to the skin, and then locking it in with oils and moisturizers.

-The skin care routine revolves around a double cleanse, followed by a lotion (the equivalent of a toner), serums, moisturizer, occasional exfoliation and face masks, as well as a SPF.
+The skincare routine revolves around a double cleanse, followed by a lotion (the equivalent of a toner), serums, moisturizer, occasional exfoliation and face masks, as well as an SPF.

 Now that you have an idea of the approach, let’s go through it, step-by-step!

 Every morning, cleanse your skin using a double cleanse method.
 Just like the K-beauty routine, start off with an oil-based cleanser (removes make-up residue and oil) as the first cleanse, followed up by a foam cleanser (to remove remaining sweat and dirt).